AhmedMetwaly1287/BigDataProject/README.md

 <h2>Project Details</h2>

-<p>The project encapsulates a workflow that integrates various technologies and libraries, Below is a detailed breakdown of the tools and their specific roles in the pipeline:</p>
+<p>The project demonstrates a workflow that integrates various technologies and libraries, Below is a detailed breakdown of the tools and their specific roles in the pipeline:</p>

 <h3>Tools Used</h3>